zuhlke/engineering-posts/drafts/from-borderlands-to-cornerlands.md

 }
 ```

-When we pass 4 values to `border-radius`, CSS applies them clockwise starting from the top left corner.
-And there is also the possibility to pass 3 or 2 values.
+When we pass four values to `border-radius`, CSS applies them clockwise starting from the top left corner.
+And there is also the possibility to pass three or two values.
 It is interesting to check the [documentation][shortHandPropertiesDocs] to discover all the possibilities.

 In any case, this syntax is useful to see intuitively that the higher the `border-radius`, the more pronounced the curvature of the **corner**: